dreamix-fmi-course-2024/web-development-with-java-lab/lab04/README.md

 ```

 ## Task 3 - finish all

-- migrate Race Event Management to Spring Boot approach
+Implement all Services connecting them to Repositories using the Spring approach
-- Use CommandLineRunner to execute custom logic inside your run funtionality
-- start the spring application from command line